Get

 If a cat consumes raw oysters containing bacteria, viruses, or parasites, they can become very sick.
 Signs that your cat has eaten something problematic include vomiting, diarrhea, appetite loss, excessive thirst, lethargy, and weakness.
 If this happens, please contact a vet immediately.

 In addition, raw shellfish contains an enzyme called thiaminase, which can reduce your cat’s natural thiamine levels.
 It can cause thiamine (vitamin B1) deficiency in cats when eaten at certain levels.
-Taking all this into account, cats should never eat raw oysters under any circumstances.
+Considering all this, cats should never eat raw oysters under any circumstances.

 vet holding sick cat